lordofthejars/nosql-unit/README.md

 create a very simple application.

-[PersonManager](#program.person_cassandra_manager) is the business class responsible of inserting new friends and counting the number of Neo's friends.
+[PersonManager](#program.person_cassandra_manager) is the business class responsible of getting and updating person's car.

 ~~~~ {.java}
 public class PersonManager {